artofnosql/wabato-robot/README.md

 A `NEMA 17` stepper motor is used to move the head of the robot.
 The motor is controlled by using a `A4588` driver unit and an `Arduino Uno`.

-> BTW: All the development happens on a Raspberri 400.
+> BTW: All the development happens on a `Raspberry Pi 400`.

 A good tutorial about the basic hardware setup can be found here: https://starthardware.org/arduino-a4988-nema17/.